REU-SOS/DataCollection/README_Chris.md

 ## Scraping

 Not every dataset will have a nice REST api allowing you to get data.
 In addition, sometimes rate limits, or missing data will make it necessary to try something else.
-Sometimes, you need to learn how to scrap data.
+In those cases, you need to know how to *scrape* data.

 *Scraping* is a process for acquiring content through a scripted browser or user agent.
 There are many tools that support scraping.
 Scraping can get tricky because content that you want may be deeply nested in a web page or it may be hidden behind several pages that require filling out forms or stepping through user interfaces.